-To protect drinking water quality, public access is not permitted onto Grahamstown Dam or its catchment, but there is an adjacent picnic facility that is temporarily closed to the community.
+To protect drinking water quality, public access is not permitted onto Grahamstown Dam or its catchment, but there is an adjacent picnic facility that is open to the community.

 Public access to dams and catchments